kellianoy/weblabs/README.md

 COTTART Kellian

+### Module 3

+1. Open your terminal where you want to download the project
+2. Clone the repository using `git clone https://github.com/kellianoy/weblabs`
+3. Install the dependencies using `npm install`
+4. Run the tests using `npm test`

 ### About the project

 We're planning on creating a chat application during the semester as a school project.